o3de/o3de.org/content/docs/userguide/gems/starting-point-input.md

 ---
-description: ' Use the Starting Point Input gem to manage game input such as keyboard and controller in &ALYlong;. '
+description: ' Use the Starting Point Input gem to manage game input such as keyboard and controller in Amazon Lumberyard. '
 title: Starting Point Input Gem
 ---
 # Starting Point Input Gem {#gems-system-starting-point-input}